 It is important to note that Social Bonds should not be considered fungible with bonds that are not aligned with the four core components of the SBP.
-Bonds issued under earlier Social Bond Guidance released in 2016 are deemed consistent with the SBP.
+Bonds issued under earlier Social Bond Guidance released prior to this version are deemed consistent with the SBP.